Get tougher on gangs, Opposition says

 He added: "We really want to see firearm prohibition orders that have warrantless search powers so that police can go after illegal guns."

-Police already had the National Organised Crime Group, and the Government had the multi-agency Gang Intelligence Centre, but Luxon said no dedicated gang unit existed.

-He said a ban on gang gatherings could be explored but the party wanted to see evidence of whether such measures were effective.
+Luxon said a ban on gang gatherings could be explored but the party wanted to see evidence of whether such measures were effective.

 "Our communities aren't safe anymore and there needs to be real change to how we tackle gangs," Act Party justice spokeswoman Nicole McKee said.